 Please remember: property owners are responsible for identifying and repairing plumbing issues on their property.

-Contact the meter staff by calling 401-845-5606 for assistance with temporary shut off.
+Contact the meter staff by calling 401-845-5606 for assistance with temporary shut-off.

 The Department of Utilities does not offer adjustments to metered water charges.
 However, customers may be eligible for a one-time sewer charge abatement for an accidental and unpreventable water leak attributable to a specific event that did not enter the sewer system.